 The Building Science Branch of FEMA's Federal Insurance and Mitigation Administration (FIMA) supplies information on designs for saferooms and building permitting which you will find below.

-Federal policy does not allow Federal agencies to endorse, approve, certify, or recommend any contractors, individuals, or firms.
-Any contractors, individuals, or firms who state they are "FEMA approved" or "FEMA certified" are incorrect.
+FEMA does not endorse, approve, certify or recommend any contractors, individuals, firms or products.
+Contractors, individuals or firms, shall not state they are or produce products that are "FEMA approved" or "FEMA certified."